-- Supplemental life insurance: This type of term insurance is intended to strengthen the coverage of an existing policy.
+- Supplemental life insurance: A supplemental policy is a type of term insurance which is intended to strengthen the coverage of an existing policy.
 If a basic policy doesn’t provide the coverage you need, you can add on supplemental insurance to fill in the coverage gaps.
 A supplemental policy that adds your spouse or child to your policy is a common supplemental add-on.

-- Mortgage and credit life insurance: When a borrower takes out a mortgage loan, they can get a credit life insurance policy on the loan.
+- Mortgage and credit life insurance: When a borrower takes out a mortgage loan, they can get a mortgage life insurance policy or a credit life insurance policy on the loan.
 The policy’s monthly payment is factored into the cost of the mortgage payment.
 Should the borrower die before the loan is paid in full, this policy pays the remaining balance.

 Understanding Permanent Life Insurance